tokland/omreact/README.md

 Purely functional React components with local state.

-React is mostly functional, just render the whole view for a component from its state, and don't bother with in-place updates of the DOM.
-However, it still promotes imperative code because of how `this.setState` works. `OmReact` is a thin abstraction layer over React.js that allows you to write purely functional components that hold local state.
+React is mostly a functional framework, but still promotes imperative code because of how `this.setState` works. `OmReact` is a thin abstraction layer over React.js that allows you to write purely functional components that hold local state.

 `OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components with local state.
+Instead of a bunch of function/methods that update the state, define a single `update` function that takes actions that return the new component state.

 ## Install